fumes/fumes.jekyll/_posts/2019-04-15-gretchen-albrecht-at-two-rooms.md

 - visual
 license: CC_BY_NC_ND
 thumb: gretchen-albrecht-at-two-rooms.jpg
-excerpt: Two Rooms, is a contemporary art gallery located in a converted warehouse in Central Auckland, New Zealand.
-When we visited, Gretchen Albrecht latest work ,"Between gesture and geometry", was on.
+excerpt: Two Rooms, is a contemporary art gallery located in a converted warehouse in Central Auckland.
+When we visited, Gretchen Albrecht latest work,"Between gesture and geometry", was on.

 ---
 **Two Rooms**, is a contemporary art gallery located in a converted warehouse in Central Auckland, New Zealand.